rportron/filethingie/README.markdown

 # File Thingie - PHP File Manager
 File Thingie is a PHP file manager for managing local files.
-See more at [http://www.solitude.dk/filethingie/](http://www.solitude.dk/filethingie/)

-For bug reports use the github issue tracker.
+Originally created by Andreas Haugstrup Pedersen, see info at [http://www.solitude.dk/](http://www.solitude.dk/) File Thingie was one of his very first PHP projects.

-File Thingie was one of my very first PHP projects and it's going on github so I will feel motivated to writing a more modern version.
+Unfortunately there was no update since 9 years.